Irregular triads in 3-uniform hypergraphs: Outline of paper

 We conjecture that both $\calH_{\HP_k}$ and $\calH_{\GS^{(k)}_p}$ fail to admit the appropriate generalization of binary $\disc_{2,3}$-error.
 Clearly this also leads to a higher order version of Conjecture \ref{conj:x}.

-\subsection{Outline of paper}
+\section{Outline of paper}

 We now give a brief outline of what we do in each section.
-In Section \ref{sec:prelims}, we set up notation, and give further background on regularity lemmas for $3$-graphs, counting lemmas, and other tools we use throughout the paper.
-In Section \ref{sec:dischom} we prove Theorem \ref{thm:dischom}, the equivalence between $\disc_{2,3}$-homogeneity and finite $\VC_2$-dimension.
-In Section \ref{sec:vdischom}, we prove our results about $\vdisc_3$-homogeneity, weak VC-dimension, and weak stability, including Theorems \ref{thm:vdiscubark}, \ref{thm:vdischom}, \ref{thm:simclasswnip}, \ref{thm:vdischbark}, \ref{thm:simclassws} and Propositions \ref{prop:weakhomex}, \ref{prop:fullweakex},\ref{prop:wsbinary}, \ref{prop:wnipreduction}, and Corollary \ref{cor:wnipcor}.
-Section \ref{sec:vdischom} also contains strong and generalized versions of the regularity lemma for stable graphs (see Theorems \ref{thm:functionstablereg} and \ref{thm:goodstrong}).
-In Section \ref{sec:fop} we prove our results on linear error and $\FOP_2$, including Theorem \ref{thm:FOP}.
-In this section there are also several general results about $\FOP_2$-formulas and recharacterizations of both $\FOP_2$ and $\IP_2$ hereditary $3$-graph properties.
-Section \ref{sec:fop} also contains a strong removal lemma for stable graphs, with an accompanying structure theorem for graphs which contain few half-graphs (see Theorem \ref{thm:stableremoval} and Lemma \ref{lem:closetostableinWweak}).
-In \ref{sec:binary}, we prove our main results regarding examples of properties requiring binary error, including Theorems \ref{thm:ternarytriads} and \ref{thm:ternarytriads1}.
-It is in this section that we prove Theorem \ref{thm:disc3}, which recharacterizes binary $\disc_{2,3}$-error in terms of no $\disc_3$-irregular triads.
+In Chapter \ref{sec:prelims}, we set up notation, and give further background on regularity lemmas for $3$-graphs, counting lemmas, and other tools we use throughout the paper.
+In Chapter \ref{sec:dischom} we prove Theorem \ref{thm:dischom}, the equivalence between $\disc_{2,3}$-homogeneity and finite $\VC_2$-dimension.
+In Chapter \ref{sec:vdischom}, we prove our results about $\vdisc_3$-homogeneity, slicewise $\VC$-dimension, and slicewise stability, including Theorems \ref{thm:vdiscubark}, \ref{thm:vdischom}, \ref{thm:simclasswnip}, \ref{thm:vdischbark}, \ref{thm:simclassws} and Propositions \ref{prop:weakhomex}, \ref{prop:fullweakex},\ref{prop:wsbinary}, \ref{prop:wnipreduction}, and Corollary \ref{cor:wnipcor}.
+Chapter \ref{sec:vdischom} also contains strong and generalized versions of the regularity lemma for stable graphs (see Theorems \ref{thm:functionstablereg} and \ref{thm:goodstrong}).
+In Chapter \ref{sec:fop} we prove our results on linear error and $\FOP_2$, including Theorem \ref{thm:FOP}.
+In this chapter there are also several general results about $\FOP_2$-formulas and recharacterizations of both $\FOP_2$ and $\IP_2$ hereditary $3$-graph properties.
+Chapter \ref{sec:fop} also contains a strong removal lemma for stable graphs, with an accompanying structure theorem for graphs which contain few half-graphs (see Theorem \ref{thm:stableremoval} and Lemma \ref{lem:closetostableinWweak}).
+In Chapter \ref{sec:binary}, we prove our main results regarding examples of properties requiring binary error, including Theorems \ref{thm:ternarytriads} and \ref{thm:ternarytriads1}.
+It is in this chapter that we prove Theorem \ref{thm:disc3}, which recharacterizes binary $\disc_{2,3}$-error in terms of no $\disc_3$-irregular triads.